 - Join at least one journal club to review current literature.

-- Attend at least four Leading Edge Lecture seminars.
+- Attend at least six Leading Edge Lecture seminars.

 - Pass the Qualifying Exam I - Research Proposal.